 Nepal… A Small Country With a Big Personality

-Eden Reforestation Projects has been working in Nepal since 2015, and in three short years it has exhibited the “most rapid tree growth in any of our project nations.”
-This February, Eden founder and CEO, Steve Fitch, and International Program Coordinator, Sehr Ali, travelled to Nepal to visit our planting sites and nurseries and to strengthen our international leadership team.
+We have been working in Nepal since 2015, and since then our work has exhibited the most rapid tree growth in any of our project nations.
+This February, our CEO, Steve Fitch, and International Operations Director, Sehr Ali, traveled to Nepal to visit our planting sites and nurseries and to strengthen our international leadership team.
 Now back in the U.S., Sehr writes about her visit and experience.

 With Sehr’s words describing her experience and pictures taken along the way, we hope to help you envision the restoration that is occurring in Nepal through your support.

-After a few days in the capital, conducting meetings, interviews and training, we headed out to visit some of Eden’s reforestation sites.
-Visiting these sites however is not as simple as it sounds.
-Eden works with some of the poorest most marginalized groups in the country, often in remote hard to reach areas.
+After a few days in the capital, conducting meetings, interviews and training, we headed out to visit some of our reforestation sites.
+Visiting these sites however, is not as simple as it sounds.
+We work with some of the poorest most marginalized groups in the country, often in remote hard to reach areas.
 As we bumped along hours of unpaved dirt roads, we became accustomed to seeing the sight of women and children carrying loads of wood on their heads and backs.
 At one point, as we surveyed a new planting area, we came across a large group of women and children, all carrying machetes, axes and other manners of sharp tools for wood cutting.
-They had been walking for several miles in order to collect enough wood for their families use for one week.
-The removal of reliance on fuel wood in Nepal is essential to the success of Eden’s projects, and while speaking to these women, it became obvious that given another option they would gladly forgo this weekly wood collecting trip.
+They had been walking for several miles in order to collect enough wood for their families uses for one week.
+The removal of reliance on fuel wood in Nepal is essential to the success of our projects, and while speaking to these women, it became obvious that given another option they would gladly forgo this weekly wood collecting trip.

 This interaction became a common theme throughout our trip.
 The more people I spoke with, the more I understood the love and respect the Nepali people have for their forests and their environment.
 Having spent years depleting it, they were now looking for ways to bring back what they had lost, a lush, healthy canopy filled with wildlife.